TrevorDBrown/silentsteel-re/README.md

 At the moment, this project supports the following versions of the game:

-- Promotional version, available at the [Internet Archive](https://archive.org/details/silentsteeldisconepromotional).
+- Promotional version (MPEG only), available at the [Internet Archive](https://archive.org/details/silentsteeldisconepromotional).
 This version is based on the Windows 3.1 MPEG release.
-- Full retail version, MPEG and AVI releases, available on eBay.
+- Full retail versions (MPEG and AVI releases) available on eBay.

-There were many releases of this game, it's not clear whether the later PC releases, namely DVD-ROM, were implemented in the same way.
-There exists a rare DVD Video version, that utilizes standard DVD functions for control.
+There were many releases of this game, it's not clear whether the later PC releases (namely the DVD-ROM release), were implemented in the same way.
+There exists a rare DVD Video version, that utilizes standard DVD Player functions for control.
 However, it is too technically different to be utilized in this current implementation.

 ## Installation/Usage Requirements